Chris Kelly – Biography

 For many years Chris was a member of YPOWPO, the foremost global leadership community of chief executives.

 In the early 1990s Chris led multiple aid missions to the former Soviet bloc in Eastern Europe, driving his own trucks laden with aid across the continent with Keltruck employees.
 Several more missions orchestrated by Chris were undertaken by Keltruck management.

-Chris has been married to Sonia since 1972 & they have two adult children, Nicola & Christopher, a former (retired) Member of Parliament (Conservative) and the chairman of Keltruck’s board.
+Chris has been married to Sonia since 1972 and they have two adult children, Nicola & Christopher, a former (retired) Member of Parliament (Conservative) and the chairman of Keltruck’s board, and two grandchildren.

 Chris’s interests include classic cars and driving as well as flying helicopters.

-Upon his retirement from the business in March 2012, Chris commented:
+Upon his retirement from the leadership of the business in March 2012, Chris commented:

 Chris is an investor in businesses & in commercial property.
 Since his retirement Chris has spent some of his time adding to his property portfolio and is always interested in looking at new opportunities.
 Please contact Andrew Dixon if you wish to present a high yielding opportunity.

 Chris owns pioneering UK business, Trueform Manufacturing & Technologies Group: